 To be clear, foreign buyers have flocked to Turkey for decades.
 Affordable prices per square meter and promises of a comfortable beachside lifestyle have even led some foreigners to move to the country, and they now live here all year round.
 However, the latest boost comes from the lucrative exchange rate that for foreigner buyers converting world currencies into Turkish Lira pays off big time.
 Buyers are getting twice as much for their money than they were five years ago.
 2018 also saw another new law many foreigners welcomed, and that was adjustments to the citizenship investment market scheme.

 Turkish Citizenship by Property

 Before 2018, property abroad, investors looking at Turkey’s citizenship real estate scheme had to invest 1 million USD.
 Turkey was one of the world’s most expensive country for investors looking to live and work by buying an apartment or villa legally.
-Needless to say, the scheme received little interest, so the government dropped the minimum investment level by over three quarters to 250,000 USD.
-Investors flooded to the Turkish housing market.
+Needless to say, the scheme received little interest, so the government dropped the minimum investment level.
+These days, it is only $400,000.
 The only condition is that buyers must keep their home for at least three years.
 Read about the Turkish citizenship investment scheme.

 Is Property in Turkey a Good Investment?

 So affordable property prices, a favourable exchange rate, citizenship investment schemes and that comfortable Turkish lifestyle are driving sales to foreigners, but does the market offer potential return on investment?
 If you plan on owning the house long term, yes, it does but now is not the time to be flipping houses.
 Regions like European Istanbul are also attracting investors because of planned mega-projects like the canal route.
 Still, it will be years before this is complete, so don’t expect a sudden rise in investment house values.